dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

-This is a Nix configuration that works across MacOS and NixOS.
-It's also a good example of a MacOS Nix Flake.
+This is a Nix flake you can run on MacOS, NixOS, or both at the same time with shared data and configuration.
+It's also a good example of a MacOS Nix flake.

 ## Layout
 ```